Pallavilathavadlamudi/GENAI/DataScience/MACHINELEARNING/IntroductiontoML.md

 ### Summary:

 > **Machine Learning allows systems to "learn" from data and make decisions — often better, faster, and more scalable than human-written rules.**

-Let me know if you want this in one line for interviews or a visual representation!